MicrosoftDocs/azure-devops-docs/docs/extend/develop/upload-tasks.md

 > [!IMPORTANT]
 > You should create [personal access token (PAT)](../../organizations/accounts/use-personal-access-tokens-to-authenticate.md) with scope **Environment (Read & manage)**.

-To connect tfx-cli to project collection - you should specify the path to DefaultCollection as URL.
+To login - you should specify the path to project collection as URL.
+The default name of the project collection is `DefaultCollection`.

-For Azure DevOps Services, path to DefaultCollection would have the following format:
+For Azure DevOps Services, path to project collection would have the following format:
 `https://{Azure DevOps organization name}.visualstudio.com/DefaultCollection`

-For Azure DevOps Server default project collection URL will depend on the url where the server is located and its template will be:
+For Azure DevOps Server default project collection URL will depend on the domain where the server is located and its template will be:
 `http://{Azure DevOps Server domain}/DefaultCollection`

 Enter the following command and provide requested information: